svlada/svlada.github.io/posts/require-js-dependency-management-part1.md

 Build scripts and RequireJS optimization tool r.js are inside `[build]` directory.

-Application code reside in `[webapp/js/app]` directory.
-This is place where you should place all of your /Model/View/Router/Template code.
+Application code resides in `[webapp/js/app]` directory.
+This is the place where you should place all of your /Model/View/Router/Template code.

-Libraries like jQuery, Backbone, Handlebars and others are inside `[webapp/js/lib]` directory.
+Libraries like jQuery, Backbone, Handlebars, and others are inside `[webapp/js/lib]` directory.

-Application config and main entry point is `[webapp/js/app.js]`
+Application config and the main entry point is `[webapp/js/app.js]`

 #### STEP 2 - How to include RequireJS